mia-platform/documentation/docs/development_suite/api-console/api-design/overview.md

 It's also possible to create a new branch along with the commit, which will contain the current configuration.

 :::tip
-Additional information about the configuration may appear on the modal, highlightning potential warnings about your configuration.
+Additional information about the configuration may appear on the modal, highlighting potential warnings about your configuration.
 :::

 ### Create Tag